janosch24/hivemq-spring-boot-starter/README.md

 ## Building
 This starter is only demo and not (yet) published to _Maven central_.
 In order to use it, you have to clone this repository and build it from scratch.
-To do so, _cd_ into the project's root and call:
+To do so, use following commands:

 ~~~cmd
 git clone https://github.com/janosch24/hivemq-spring-boot-starter